lee-dohm/stargate-rp-resources/people.md

 ## Goa'uld

-A parasitic race of snake-like beings that inhabit human hosts and take them over.
+A parasitic race of aquatic snake-like beings that inhabit hosts, most often human, and possess them.

 ### Apophis

+Egyptian god of the night that was the rival to Ra and became the leader of the Goa'uld System Lords upon Ra's demise.

+## Humans

+The species of sapient humanoid indigenous to Earth.
+The term _Tau'ri_ specifically refers to the humans of Earth.

 ## Jaffa

-A race of offshoot humans who serve the [Goa'uld](#goauld) and incubate the Goa'uld larva, called _prim'tah_, in marsupial-like pouches.
+A subspieces of humans who serve the [Goa'uld](#goauld) and incubate the Goa'uld larva, called _prim'tah_, in marsupial-like pouches.

-## Tau'ri

-Humans in general and, more specifically, the humans of Earth.

 ## Tok'ra